-C CREDITS
+' · CREDITS

-Music Education Core (14 or 15 credits):
+Mus sic Educ ation Core (14 or 15 credits):

-All of the following courses (12 credits):
+(1) All of t he foll owing courses (12 credits):

 MUS 960 Seminar in Measurement in

 Music Education 3

 MUS 962 Advanced Studies in the Philosophy of

 Music Education 3

-MUS 965 Conducting Research in Music Education 3
+MUS 965 3

-MUS 966 Seminar in Qualitative Research in
+MUS 966

 Music Education 3

-(2) One of the following courses (2 or 3 credits):
+(2) One of the fo ollowing courses (2 or 3 credits):

 MUS 861 Seminar in Psychology of Music Education 3

 MUS 862 Seminar in Music Curriculum

 and Methodology 3

-MUS 863 Seminar in the Sociology of Music Education.
+MUS Seminar in the Sociology of Music Education.
 3

-MUS 964 Seminar in College Music Teaching 2
+Seminar in College Music Teaching 2

-Music Cognate.
-Nine credits in graduate courses in one of the fol-
+Mus sic Cogn ate.
+N line credits in graduate courses in one of the fol-

-lowing areas: composition, conducting, jazz, musicology, theory,
+- lowing areas: composition, conducting, jazz, musicology, theory, or performance. - Electives.

-- or performance.

-Electives.
 Twelve credits in graduate courses within or outside the College of Music. - Demonstrate competency in teaching.
 This requirement must be met by teaching a college-level music course or ensemble under the guidance of a faculty member. - Demonstrate competency in scholarship.
-This requirement must be met by writing and submitting for publication a scholarly paper on an aspect of music education and presenting the paper at an on-campus or off-campus colloquium approved by the student's academic advisor.
+This requirement must be met by writing and submitting for publication a scholarly paper on an aspect of music education and presenting the paper at an on-campus or off-campus colloquium approved by the student's academic advisor. - 4.
+Complete 24 credits of MUS 999 Doctoral Dissertation Research and a dissertation under the direction of a member of the music education faculty that is acceptable to the student's guidance committee.
+A copy of the dissertation must be submitted to the Graduate School and to the office of the Associate Dean for Graduate Studies and will be retained as part of the permanent degree record.